mingfujacky/Lecture-Big-Data/ch01_data_science_in_a_big_data_world.md

 - 1 ZB = 250 billion DVDs

 # Variety of Data
-- <span class="yellow-text">**Structured data**</span> is data that depends on a data model and resides in a fixed field within a record.
+- <span class="blue-text">**Structured data**</span> is data that depends on a data model and resides in a fixed field within a record.
-- <span class="yellow-text">**Unstructured data**</span> is information that is not organized in a pre-defined data model or schema.
+- <span class="blue-text">**Unstructured data**</span> is information that is not organized in a pre-defined data model or schema.
-- <span class="yellow-text">**Semi-structured data**</span> is information that doesn’t follow a strict tabular structure of relational databases, but still contains organizational properties (eg. tags) that make it easier to analyze than unstructured data.
+- <span class="blue-text">**Semi-structured data**</span> is information that doesn’t follow a strict tabular structure of relational databases, but still contains organizational properties (eg. tags) that make it easier to analyze than unstructured data.

 # Data Type Comparison Table